-DePaul Online Facilitation Essentials (OFE) focuses on the delivery of online or hybrid courses.
+Online Facilitation Essentials (OFE) is a two-week, fully online training that helps faculty master the fundamentals of facilitating existing online and hybrid courses.
 Faculty will learn and apply pedagogical strategies for online discussion, feedback, and time management.
-It is offered 100 percent online.
-Participants will experience group activities, online discussion, and online learning activities from the student perspective.
+Participants will also experience group activities, online discussion, and online learning activities from a student perspective.

 Online Facilitation Essentials Schedule